moizali-dev/moizali-dev.github.io/README.md

 **PASSNYC Clustering Analysis** ([3rd place Winner](https://www.kaggle.com/datasets/passnyc/data-science-for-good/discussion/61390?sort=votes) for top Notebook)

-One of the first Kaggle competitions in which there was opporunity to help out a not for profit company.
+One of the first Kaggle competitions in which there was opportunity to help out a not for profit company.
 Managed to conduct extensive EDA and gather insights using clustering methodologies.
 Here is the [notebook](https://www.kaggle.com/code/moizzz/eda-and-clustering)

 **Home Credit Default Risk**